pingcap/docs-cn/how-to/deploy/orchestrated/ansible.md

 - [Clean up data of the TiDB cluster](/how-to/deploy/orchestrated/ansible-operations.md#clean-up-cluster-data)
 - [Destroy the TiDB cluster](/how-to/deploy/orchestrated/ansible-operations.md#destroy-a-cluster)

+> **Note:**
+>
+> For production environments, it is recommended that you deploy TiDB [using TiUP](/how-to/deploy/orchestrated/tiup.md).
+You can also deploy TiDB using TiDB Ansible.
+If you only want to try TiDB out and explore the features, it is recommended to [deploy TiDB using Docker Compose](/how-to/get-started/deploy-tidb-from-docker-compose.md) on a single machine.

 ## Prepare

 Before you start, make sure you have: